A Thouless-Like Effect in the Dyson Hierarchical Model with Continuous Symmetry: Basic Estimates in the Low Temperature Region.

-with some universal constants $K_1$,~$K_2$ and~$K_3$. }\endproclaim The proof of Proposition~4.2 is based on the observation that the operator $\bold T_n$ approximates the operator $\bold Q_{n,M_n(T)}^{\bold c}$ very well, it has a relatively simple structure, it is actually a convolution.
-More explicitly, it can be written in the form
+The proof of Proposition~4.2 is based on the observation that the operator ${\mathbf T}_n$ approximates the operator ${\mathbf Q}_{n,M_n(T)}^{\mathbf c}$ very well, and it has a relatively simple structure.
+Namely, it can be written by writing the vectors $\bv\in{\mathbb R}^{r-1}$ in formula (\ref{4.12}) in spherical coordinates in the form